Purging data on a regular basis plays a critical role in CRM database maintenance.

 Another variable that you could use to identify records for purging is unqualified contacts.
 In every company, this could mean different things and encompass a range of variables.

-These are prospects that you have already tried to sell to but were not a good fit for your value proposition.
+You have already tried to sell these prospects but were not a good fit for your value proposition.
 There may come a time when you want to circle back to these leads, but you may want to re-engage with them with a fresh start.
 Their data and needs can change over time.
 The record that is currently in your system may not be all that useful down the road.

 Another potential way to identify and remove unqualified contacts in your CRM is through company headcounts.
 If you sell enterprise software, for example, you could safely remove every contact that works at a company with 5 or fewer employees.